tarwn/lessthandot-hugo/blogs/content/posts/2012-03-08-report-builder-3-0-chart-1.md

   * <a title="Report Builder 3.0 – Map Wizard" href="/index.php/datamgmt/dbprogramming/report-builder-3-0-map/" target="_blank">Report Builder 3.0 – Map Wizard</a>
   * [Report Builder 3.0 – Report Parts][1]

 Charts and other visualizations can be a very powerful and effective way to make your data tell a story.
 A black and white table listing sales dollars per month can tell an executive which territory has the most sales.
-A line chart showing the change in sales per month per territory, with a table next to it indicating if the current month’s sales are above, in line with, or below last month’s sales, is a much more powerful story.
+A line chart showing the change in sales per month per territory, with a table next to it indicating if the current month's sales are above, in line with, or below last month's sales, is a much more powerful story.

 There are many types of charts and other visualizations, and many settings for them.
 I am going to show you the types of charts available; other visualizations such as data bars, spark lines, and indicators; and properties you can set to make charts pop.